Sony RX10 II vs RX100 IV

-The Sony Cyber-shot DSC-RX10 II and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were officially introduced in June 2015.
+The Sony Cyber-shot DSC-RX10 II and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were revealed to the public in June 2015.
 Both the RX10 II and the RX100 IV are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (48 percent) than the Sony RX10 II.
 Moreover, the RX100 IV is substantially lighter (63 percent) than the RX10 II.
 It is worth mentioning in this context that the RX10 II is splash and dust resistant, while the RX100 IV does not feature any corresponding weather-sealing.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The RX100 IV was launched at a somewhat lower price (by 23 percent) than the RX10 II, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.